 Hong Kong SAR

 Tax returns are issued on the first working day of April each year.
-Effective from year of assessment 2018/19, there are ten supplementary forms for profits tax filing purpose, and taxpayers are required to file the supplementary forms that are applicable to them together with the tax return issued.
+Effective from the year of assessment 2018/19, there are different supplementary forms for profits tax filing purposes, and taxpayers are required to file the supplementary forms that are applicable to them together with the tax return issued.

 The filing deadline is usually within a month from the date of issue of the tax return.
-However, corporations whose financial year ended after 30 November and are represented by a tax representative are normally granted with an extension for filing their returns.
+However, corporations whose financial year ends between 1 December and 31 March and who are represented by a tax representative are normally granted an extension for filing their returns.
 The exact filing due date depends on the accounting year-end date of the taxpayer.

 The basis of assessment is the accounting profits of the financial year ending within the year of assessment, with appropriate adjustments for tax purposes.
 A tax return is usually filed together with a tax computation showing the tax adjustments to the accounting profits in arriving at the taxable profits or allowable tax losses for a given year of assessment.

-Corporate taxpayers are also required to attach their audited accounts as supporting documents when filing a profits tax return, unless they qualify as a small corporation as defined by the HKIRD (i.e. mainly those with gross income for a basis period of not exceeding HKD 2 million plus a few other conditions).
-Small corporations are not required to attach supporting documents with their profits tax returns but are still required to keep those documents and submit them upon request.
-A branch of a foreign corporation doing business in Hong Kong is required to file a profits tax return annually, and the HKIRD may require audited accounts of the foreign corporation to support the Hong Kong branch’s profits tax return.
+Corporate taxpayers are also required to attach their audited accounts as supporting documents when filing a profits tax return.
+A branch of a foreign corporation doing business in Hong Kong SAR is required to file a profits tax return annually, and the HKIRD may require audited accounts, if any, of the foreign corporation to support the Hong Kong branch’s profits tax return.

-Notice of assessment will be issued after the tax return has been examined by the HKIRD.
-Taxpayers may be subject to post-assessment investigation or field audit under the computerised random selection procedures of the HKIRD at a later date.
+A notice of assessment or statement of loss will be issued after the tax return has been processed by the HKIRD, under the ‘assess first, audit later’ approach.
+Taxpayers may be subject to post-assessment investigation or field audit based on risk areas or under the computerised random selection procedures of the HKIRD at a later date.

 Payment of tax